 Campers return home from summer camp with happy memories, learned independence and priceless new friendships.
 However, funding camp can prove to be challenging for many families.
 Here are some funding ideas for parents looking for help.

 Individual grants are available for families for services such as therapy and camp.
+Listings with * have funded campers in previous years.
 Here are some resources:

 Fundraising websites provide opportunities for individuals to collect money online by sharing your child's story.
 Here are a few examples:

 Always try a Google search – you never know what ideas you can find!